froukje/datamapu/content/posts/classical_ml/decision_tree_regression_example.md

 ## Introduction

 A Decision Tree is a simple Machine Learning model that can be used for both regression and classification tasks.
-In [Decision Trees for Classification - Example]({{< ref "decision_tree_classification_example">}}) a Decision Tree for a classification problem is developed in detail.
+In the article [Decision Trees for Classification - Example]({{< ref "decision_tree_classification_example">}}) a Decision Tree for a classification problem is developed in detail.
 In this post, we consider a regression problem and build a Decision Tree step by step for a simplified dataset.
 Additionally, we use [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeRegressor.html) to fit a model to the data and compare the results.
 To learn about Decision Trees in a more general setup, please refer to [Decision Trees - Explained]({{< ref "decision_trees">}})

 ## Data